tk0987/Engine-propeller-thrust-calculator/README.md

 gravity force: just get a scale, and divide the weight of the setup by g=9.81.

-∆ is the angle (smaller than 90 deg) of pendulum displacement.
+∆ is the angle (smaller than 90 deg) of pendulum displacement. just like in optics.

 for best accuracy, ∆ should be less than 40 deg. it is inside tan() function.